Sonning Common Primary School

 Here are our rules for using the internet

-Here are some useful websites which give parents and children useful advice and resources on using the internet safely.
+Here are some useful websites which give parents and children advice on using the internet safely.

 Childnet resources for parents and carers